Aitana (mountain): Ascent

-The road to Pas de La Rabosa continues along the so-called Passet de La Rabosa botanical trail.
+The road from Font de la Forata to Pas de La Rabosa continues along the so-called Passet de La Rabosa botanical trail.
 Here are wooden sign boards that describe this micro-reserve of flora.
 The native plants that have evolved to adapt to blizzards and other rigors of the cold winters in this part of the mountains are notable.
 The pass is very close and climbs a little through the loose rocks fallen down the mountainside, easily but carefully; the other side of Aitana can be accessed through a small corridor, Pas de la Rabosa, between the rocks.
 From here the views are spectacular.

 Aitana Pas de la Rabosa.
 We cross the pass and follow the path along some gorges, known as the chasms of Partagás, that form a natural spectacle.
 These cracks, 15 or 20 meters wide, can be more than 100 meters deep.
 They have been carved by the action of rain and melting snow – the combination of water and in the atmosphere forms the carbonic acid that dissolves the limestone rock.